nterprise/api-docs/data/docs/jekyll/api/niagara/oas_contact.md

           maxItems: 100
           items:
             anyOf:
               - type: object
+                description: This is always valid
+                required:
+                  - type
+                  - options
+                properties:
+                  type:
+                    type: string
+                    enum:
+                      - always
+                  options:
+                    type: object
+                    description: This validator has no options
+              - type: object
                 description: Validate number is between two values.
 By default, min and max are included